Attention all girl and boy actors aged 9-10 years!

-Our acting classes for Stage and Screen will give students the space to practice both screen and stage techniques in a fun and supportive environment.
+Our acting classes will give students the space to practice both screen and stage techniques in a fun and supportive environment.

 Timetable and Enrolment

-Jo Rogers is a trained teacher and has studied environmental and human science at Auckland University; while also attending the Performing Arts School in Auckland.
+Jo is a trained teacher and has studied environmental and human science at Auckland University; while also attending the Performing Arts School in Auckland.

 Working with students in screen acting, scriptwriting, filming, editing and making short films, she has been involved within local television and large musical productions, bringing a wealth of knowledge and work experience to her classes.

 As lead Project Director and Artistic Manager on various events as well as tutoring and lecturing in Tertiary Education, Jo is able to think logistically and understand the programming and management needed in the success of large scale productions.
 This last year Jo has worked writing and producing her first novel and feature film script.